-You’re going to fall hard for this spicy and hearty homemade beef chili.
-This chili recipe is not only simple, but is flavorful and filled with ground beef, tomatoes, beans, spices and all the toppings making it an award winning chili recipe.
+You’re going to fall hard for this spicy, hearty homemade beef chili.
+This Best Chili Recipe is not only simple, but delicious!!

 Favorite Homemade Chili

 We love to make a big pot of our Best Chili Recipe for gatherings with family and friends.
 I always whip it out for chili cookouts because everyone that tries it, loves it.

 A bowl of chili is also perfect on Halloween night post-trick-or-treating!
 But let’s be honest, this homemade chili is good on ANY night.

 I love the spice, the flavor, the beans, the big chunks of meat, and pretty much everything else about this homemade Chili Recipe.
 For another fav, try our our favorite White Chicken Chili!